openeuler-mirror/virtCCA_sdk/attestation/full-disk-encryption/grub-boot/README.md

 ## Create encrypted CVM image

-We build the openEuler 24.03 CVM image and validate it.
+We build the openEuler 24.03 LTS SP1 CVM image and validate it.

 ```shell
 cd ${FDE_DIR}/image